INSO-CIIC-4151-CAPSTONE/mobile-lab/README.md

 1. Make sure you have installed python, pip, and a Python IDE(pycharm)
 2. Activate venv in the directory that you cloned the repo (virtual enviorment)
 3. Install dependencies:
 run inside repo directory: `pip3 install -r requirements.txt`
+3. Place `.env` file in project root directory `mobi-lab/`

  # Set Up a DB explorer